 At Lincoln Family Dentistry we often get asked this question.
 While we would love to give a quick “yes” or “no” answer; it isn’t quite that simple.
 Where you go depends on the type of injury sustained.
 In our article we’ll cover:

 -What is considered a traumatic or life threatening injury?
 Severe trauma to the head or mouth should be checked at the E.R.
 Read more below.

 -What classifies as a dental emergency?
 While there are many, we have listed some of the more common ones below.

 If you or someone you know has a dental emergency, most can be seen by an emergency dentist at Lincoln Family Dentistry.
 So that you can be a little more sure about where you to go in the event of an emergency, let’s look into various situations.
 These situations are those that are appropriate for treatment at the emergency room vs those that are good for a dental office.

 When dealing with a life-threatening injury or serious trauma to the head or mouth; make sure that you seek treatment at the emergency room closest to you.
 If you are wondering what injuries are worthy of an emergency room visit, common ones have been listed below:

 - Lacerations to the mouth or face that are deep and possibly in need of stitches

-- Fractured or dislocated jaw
+- Fracture or dislocation of the jaw

 Minor Dental Emergencies